okdonga/how-to-zmq/easy_zmq_ko.md

 # A beginner's guide to ZeroMQ

-Note: This is my own cheat sheet guide to learning ZeroMQ.
-I have picked out key examples and concepts necessary for a beginner to grasp from [ZeroMQ official guide](http://zguide.ZeroMQ.org/page:all) and [Learning ØMQ with pyzmq](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/).
+### Note: I have prepared this simple guide to learning ZeroMQ for beginners.
+The key concepts and examples used in this guide are referenced from [ZeroMQ official guide](http://zguide.ZeroMQ.org/page:all) and [Learning ØMQ with pyzmq](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/).
 All the source code included here are in python3.
 ---
 [[Korean](/easy_zmq_ko.md)] [[English](/easy_zmq2.md)]